aseyq/reciprocity_under_conflict/README.md

 There are two ways to reproduce the results of our study:

-**1. Simuate the study on your machine**
+**1. Simulate the study on your machine**

 You can reproduce our results by running the simulation code on your machine.
-Note that running the simulation code with every possible parameter combination may take a considerable amount of time.
-(Several days on a standard machine with 8 cores).
+Note that running the simulation code with every possible parameter combination may take considerable time.
+(Several days on a standard machine with eight cores).
+However, you can still run it with fewer iterations and without the robustness check parameters.
+Indeed default parameters in this repository are a reduced version.
+You can find those parameters in `code/simulation/simulate.py` and comment in the full parameter set.

 **2. Use Our Precomputed Data**